bloominstituteoftechnology/web-guided-project-react-router/README.md

 ## Running this project

-This project is set up with [Parcel Bundler](https://parceljs.org/), an npm package that compiles our frontend assets and comes with an integrated development server.

-The dev server runs on port `1234` by default, but will use another if `1234` is being used by another application.

-- Clone the repo.
+- Clone the repository.
 - Navigate into the project folder.
-- Run `npm i` to download the project's dependencies listed in the `package.json`.
+- Run `npm i` to download the dependencies listed in the `package.json`.
-- Run `npm start` to compile the React project and spin up the app on `http://localhost:1234`.
+- Run `npm start` to compile the React project and spin up the app at `http://localhost:3000`.

+## Following along

+There are nine steps to complete this project.

+Perform a global search for the term 👉 STEP

+Follow the instructions at each 👉 STEP